 Instructions

-- If skins of bananas are not black, preheat oven to 250º.
+- If the bananas are not over ripe, preheat the oven to 250º.
 Cook bananas in the peel on a cookie sheet for 15-25 minutes until skins are black.

 - While bananas are baking, brown the butter.
-In a small saucepan over medium heat, cook butter until it turns brown, about 5 minutes.
+In a small saucepan over medium heat, cook butter until it turns brown, about 5 minutes, then pour into a glass bowl.
 Let cool slightly.

 - Preheat oven to 350º.
 Butter and lightly flour a 9-inch loaf pan.